louisna/draft-navarre-quic-flexicast/draft-navarre-quic-flexicast.md

 ## Joining a Flexicast Flow {#sec-join-fc-flow}

 {{fig-join-fsm}} illustrates the finite-state machine of a receiver from the start of the QUIC connection (Unaware) until it is ready to listen to packets on the flexicast flow.
-After receiving an FC_ANNOUNCE frame dvertising a flexicast flow, a receiver SHOULD decide to join it.
+After receiving an FC_ANNOUNCE frame advertising a flexicast flow, a receiver SHOULD decide to join it.
 Flexicast flow management is handled with the FC_STATE frame (see {{fc-state-frame}}).
 The receiver sends an FC_STATE frame with the Flexicast Flow ID of the flexicast flow it wants to join and the JOIN action.